nnellans/terraform-guide/README.md

   The keys & values are specific to the type of Remote Backend (in this case `azurerm`).
 They specify:
   - How to find the storage (name, resource group, etc.)
   - How to authenticate to the storage (service principal, access key, etc.)
-- Remote Backend can NOT use terraform variables or references.
+- Remote Backends can NOT use terraform variables or references.
   - Terraform sets the Remote Backend as the first step, even before it processes variables.
   - You do not want to put sensitive values directly in this block, so instead you could use something like partial configuration.
 This is where the backend block is missing the sensitive key/value pairs and instead you provide them via switches to terraform.exe:
     - `terraform.exe -backend-config="key=value" -backend-config="key=value"`
     - `terraform.exe -backend-config=backend.hcl`
       - Where backend.hcl is a file, listing only the key/value pairs that are needed.
       - Do NOT check this file into version control if it contains sensitive values.
     - Or, you could set special environment variables that the remote backend can read from.
 Each remote backend supports its own special environment variables.
-Check the docs.
+Check the docs for your remote backend of choice.

-## Workspaces
+## Terraform Workspaces
 - You may want to consider these as 'local' Workspaces, as they are different from Terraform Cloud Workspaces.
 - If you create Workspaces, they each get their own state file.
 However, all Workspaces still share the same Backend.
 - They are placed in a new subfolder called `env:` and each workspace gets its own subfolder under that:
   - `<backend>\env:\workspace1\terraform.tfstate`
   - `<backend>\env:\workspace2\terraform.tfstate`
 - Switching workspaces is equivalent to changing the path where your state file is stored
-- These are confusing, recommendation is to stay away from these, if possible.
+- These are confusing, stay away from these, if possible

 # Syntax